alrokayan/hadoop-openstack-easy/README.rst

 (6) From OpenStack Dashboard take a snapshot of the slave image and WAIT until it is ACTIVE

-(7) Now you can provision as much machine as you want from that snapshot, then on all slaves execute
+(7) Now you can provision as much machine as you want from that snapshot, then on all slaves execute as root:

 ::